wuyu621/Comfy-Store-ReactJS/README.md

 # Comfy Store

-Welcome to **Comfy Store-ReactJS**, an e-commerce web application where users can browse search and purchase products with ease using reactJS.
+Welcome to **Comfy Store-ReactJS**, an e-commerce web application where users can browse search and purchase products with ease using ReactJS.

-Check out the live version of the app: [Comfy Store](https://comfy-store-24.netlify.app/)
+Check out the live version of the app: [Comfy Store](https://comfy-store-reactjs.netlify.app/)

 ---